RETURN TO:

 In 1964 the Womens Daytime Curling Section was organized by Mrs. Astrid Kempster and Mrs. Polly Baxter, with a membership of 12.
 By January 1965, membership had increased to 24.
 Instruction was given to new curlers by Astrid and Ray Kempster.

 In September 1965 - Membership had grown to 65 members.
-In 1976 it peaked at 152 members and today (fall 2022) the figure stands at 75.
+In 1976 it peaked at 152 members and as of Fall 2022 the figure stands at 75.

 In l975, the Ladies Daytime Curling Section became known as the R.A.
 Riverside Curling Section